United Kingdom Capital Gains Tax Calculator 2025

 Does the calculator include the disposal costs?

-Can the calculator handle losses?
+Does the calculator handle personal use assets?

 What tax rates does the calculator use?